 Function: The AGP slot is for installing an AGP interface video display card.

 Description: The AGP slot is a high-speed slot exclusively designed for an AGP video display card.
-The chipset supports the following types of AGP card:
+The AGP slot supports the following type of AGP card: